4paradigm/OpenMLDB/docs/en/cli.md

 DelReplica ok
 ```

-#### migrate
+### migrate

-copy migration
+Replicas migration

 Command format: `migrate src_endpoint table_name pid_group des_endpoint`

-* src\_endpoint The node that needs to be checked out
+* src\_endpoint: The endpoint of the node that needs to be checked out
-* table\_name table name
+* table\_name: the table name
-* pid\_group shard id collection.
+* pid\_group:  the collection of shard IDs.
 There can be the following situations
     * a single shard
-    * Multiple shards, separated by commas.
+    * Multiple shard IDs, separated by commas.
 Such as 1,3,5
-    * Shard interval, the interval is a closed interval.
-For example, 1-5 means shard 1, 2, 3, 4, 5
+    * A range of shard IDs with a closed interval; for example, 1-5 means shard 1, 2, 3, 4, 5
-* des\_endpoint The destination node for migration
+* des\_endpoint: The endpoint of the destination node for migration

 ```
 > migrate 172.27.2.52:9991 table1 1 172.27.2.52:9992